 Tips from the author

-Some other serving suggestions include: served as an accompaniment to roasted vegetables and salads, or as a dip for raw vegetable sticks like cucumber, celery and carrots.
+Some other serving suggestions include: served as an accompaniment to roasted vegetables like aubergine, pepper and courgette, or as a dip for raw vegetable sticks like cucumber, celery and carrots.